Wednesday, June 5, 2024

 Dataset

-Since an AVM will be developed using a sample of 11,767 home sales from a specific county, it is statistically necessary to divide the sample into modeling and holdout samples, with an 80% and 20% split, respectively.
-The above table displays the median sale prices and other vital independent variables for both samples and the original (pre-split) sample.
+Since an AVM will be developed using a sample of 11,767 home sales from a specific county, it is statistically necessary to divide the sample into modeling and holdout sets, with an 80%/20 % split.
+The table above displays the median sale prices and other key independent variables for both samples and the original (pre-split) sample.

 Analysis

-Analysts need to consider whether there are any discernible patterns or biases in the data distribution between the modeling and holdout samples to assess the split's randomness.
+Analysts need to consider whether there are discernible patterns or biases in the data distribution between the modeling and holdout samples to assess the randomness of the split.
 In this case, the split has been implemented to maintain the overall characteristics of the entire dataset.

 1. Count: The count of observations in the modeling and holdout samples reflects the intended 80-20 split, which suggests that the split was executed as planned without any noticeable bias.